schlac/dot.config/README.md

 ## Neovim (nvim)

-Has to be set to be used by vim as well.
+If intended has to be set to be used by vim as well.

 `MYVIMRC=~/.config/nvim/init.vim`